dlicht110/compiler-construction/BNFC-installation.md

 I don't use Windows, so I am dependent on your feedback to put more information here ...

+it may be the case that Windows does not know about `make` ... installing cygwin is a solution ...

 ## Working under Linux/MacOS

 Installing BNFC under Linux/MacOS requires installing Haskell and compiling the source code.